fouad/proposal-try-expressions/readme.md

 }
 ```

-> It's backwards-compatible with existing `try catch` usage and functions that return a Promise.
+> It's backwards-compatible with existing `try...catch` usage and functions that return a Promise.

 ## Example